kshittijagrawal/Hangman/README.md

 ### A snapshot from the gameplay.
 <img width="400" alt="example02" src="https://user-images.githubusercontent.com/74072261/110207652-f717bc00-7eaa-11eb-80d7-39159dfad3cd.PNG">
-A piece that makes the script a bit more faultless is the fact that it is capable of handling almost all kinds of **bad input** by the user.
+A piece that makes the script a bit more faultless is the fact that it is capable of handling almost all kinds of bad input by the user.
+This probably is the reason for the length of the code.

 ### Bored yet?
 <img width="400" alt="example01" src="https://user-images.githubusercontent.com/74072261/110207713-583f8f80-7eab-11eb-980c-5cafa232ece7.PNG">